 In Islington, for people just starting work or people in training which will lead to work, the Childcare Bursary could provide short-term support.

-Find out if you are eligible for free early education and childcare for your 2, 3, 4 year old, including the new 30 hours offer.
+Find out if you are eligible for free early learning and childcare for your 2, 3, 4 year old

 Your childcare fees will depend on household income, the number of hours you need, the age of your child and whether or not you live in Islington.

-Charges at council-funded providers – children’s centres and community nurseries – are reviewed annually.
-See Islington's current fee structures download available at end of the page.
+Charges at council-funded providers – children’s centres, early years centres and community nurseries – are reviewed annually.
+See Islington's current fee structures

 Childminders and private nurseries set their own fees.
 Childminder's fees range from £250 to £300 weekly and private nurseries cost on average, £350 per week.